hiroyuki-kasai/ClassifierToolbox/README.md

 <br />

 Let take a closer look at the code above bit by bit.
-The procedure has only **4 steps**!
+The procedure has only **3 steps**!

 **Step 1: load data**

 First, we load datasets including train set and test set.
-This case uses a covariance dataset that is originally generated from [ORL face dataset]().
+This case uses a covariance dataset that is originally generated from [ORL face dataset](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).
 ```Matlab
 load('./dataset/ORL_Face_img_cov.mat');
 ```